Emergency Medical Technician (EMT) Resume Examples and Templates for 2023

 Emergency Medical Technician (EMT), LA Medical Center, Los Angeles, CA

-• Deliver emergency medical services to 75+ patients per week during Covid-19, evaluate vital signs, blood pressure, and oxygen levels, administer nebulizer therapy and oxygen, and ensure compliance with Covid-19 safety protocols during patient transport
+• Deliver emergency medical services to over 75 patients per week during COVID-19, evaluate vital signs, blood pressure, and oxygen levels, administer nebulizer therapy and oxygen, and ensure compliance with COVID-19 safety protocols during patient transport

 • Administer pre-hospital care to patients suffering from strokes, neurological emergencies, and immunological emergencies and communicate with families and patients to gather medical history and deliver appropriate treatment

-• Provide training to 15+ emergency medical technicians (EMTs) on EMS procedures, hospital policies, patient triage, and safety regulations
+• Provide training to more than 15 EMTs on EMS procedures, hospital policies, patient triage, and safety regulations

 Entry-Level Professional Experience Example